Lawn and

 conditions at the coast but does grow well in the cooler inland suburbs

-of Mowing Mowing is
+Mowing is

 the most important task undertaken.
 Make sure the mower blades